 Tube Greenhouse Heaters

-These extremely safe greenhouse heaters are usually IP55 safety rated, which means they have no moving parts and they are usually sealed so they have a greater protection against liquids.
+These extremely safe greenhouse heaters are usually IP55 safety rated, which means they have no moving parts and they are usually sealed so they have greater protection against liquids.

 There is one disadvantage, they only heat the immediate area surrounding the heater.
 This means you could end up with cold spots in your greenhouse and the plants not getting the required protection from the falling temperatures.